Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 Blue Lagoon

-This world-famous spa sits in a lava field, blending luxury with nature.
-Its milky, azure water is rich in silica and minerals, great for your skin.
-Be sure to arrive early or late to avoid crowds.
+The Blue Lagoon is touristy, but that doesn’t mean it’s not great.
+It’s a world-renowned spa that sits in a lava field.
+Its milky water is rich in silica and minerals, which are apparently great for your skin.
+For the best experience, arrive early or late to avoid crowds.

 Tips: Bring your swimsuit, exfoliate in the silica mud, and enjoy a soothing massage or skincare treatment.
 The lagoon is open year-round, so it's perfect whether you want winter snow or summer sun.
 Book your entry tickets and transfer in advance.